 06 Oct 1973 > Columbo Yogurt Formula B Challenge Cup at Watkins Glen

 New cars continued to sell well in the US, the most successful being the March 73Bs - usually called 732s in the US - and the Brabham BT40.
-A curious success alongside these were a pair of ex-Rondel Formula 2 Brabham BT38s.
-The GRD did not sell at all well; nor did Chevron's new B25 design even though it was demonstrating in Europe that it was a big improvement on the disappointing 1972 Chevron B20.
-Lola faired even worse than Chevron thanks to the poorly-received T240 and completely dropped off the map.
+As F2 now used the BDA engine, one very competitive option was a pair of ex-Rondel ex-Formula 2 Brabham BT38s.
+The GRD Formula B car did not sell at all well; nor did the new Chevron B25 design even though it was demonstrating in Europe that it was a big improvement on the disappointing 1972 Chevron B20.
+Lola faired even worse than Chevron thanks to the poorly-received Lola T240 and completely dropped off the map.
 Older Brabhams such as the BT38(B), BT35 and BT29 filled the grids along with 71BM and 722 Marchs.
 The other type of car to feature in significant quantities was the Lotus 69 which was still well regarded in the northeast US.

-Ken Duclos retained his NEDiv title in a new Brabham BT40 and this combination won the Run-Offs with the two CenDiv-based ex-Rondel Brabham BT38s second and third.
+The top drivers were the Runoffs in November, won by Ken Duclos in his Brabham BT40 with the two CenDiv-based ex-Rondel Brabham BT38s second and third.